mehran63/PetList/README.md

 # PetList
-- This application is created to show case the programmer skills so it is not the simplest solution for the problem.
+- This application is created to showcase the programmer skills so it is not the simplest solution for the problem.